-September, 2016: Essay Coaching just revealed some new, free, fun quizzes for high school students to use to improve their college application essays.
+Essay Coaching’s free, fun quizzes for high school students help them improve their college application essays.
+The quizzes have currently been taken over 2,000 times.

 “Students come to me baffled.
 I developed these quizzes to take the mystery and misery out of writing college application essays,” said Debbie Merion, Essay Coach.